 Tunstall is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, you can be assured that it will only be used in accordance with this privacy statement.

-Under the GDPR, Tunstall is a ‘data Controller and Processor’.
+Under the EU GDPR and UK GDPR, Tunstall is a ‘data Controller and Processor’.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this Privacy Notice.

 We may collect the following information: